When Selling Your Home, Make Sure Buyers Have Easy Access

 This past week, we had a client who wanted to see a home so we contacted the listing agent to schedule an appointment.
 Her response was, “I’m an out of the area agent.
 Can they wait until next Thursday?”

 Mind you, this is a home that’s been on the market for a while.
 The agent remarks state that the “sellers are motivated.”
 So I wonder if they’re aware how difficult it is for buyers to access their home.

-Along with condition, location, and price, access is one of the factors that combine to determine price.
+Along with condition, location, and price, access is one of the factors that combine to determine how much people will offer.
 And without easy access, sellers may be costing themselves thousands of dollars by limiting the pool of buyers who will see the home.

 Here are several levels of access you could provide:

 Lockbox on the door with the ability to go directly — This allows buyers’ agents to simply go to the home whenever they want and use the lockbox.
 Typically agents use an electronic lockbox so there is a record of who has used it.
 This may be a convenient level of access for a vacant home but most owner occupants want some notice before people enter their home.

 Lockbox on the door with appointment only — This allows buyers’ agents to use the lockbox after they’ve arranged an appointment to do so.
 An added layer of protection against unscheduled use is to add a “Call Before Showing” code which agents receive after scheduling the appointment.

 Providing a key to the home — The buyers’ agent checks out a key at the listing office, typically leaving a copy of their driver’s license and a business card.
 This is less convenient, particularly if they are showing the buyers multiple homes.

 By appointment only with no lockbox –– The more notice required, the less convenient this access is for buyers and their agents and some agents will simply eliminate such listings from their showing lineup.
 With this method, either the listing agent or the seller provides access.